About

 Yes.
 It’s a vestige of the very complicated ancestral broth in which I cooked.

-(It sounds something like Kwintin Ah-na Kan-toss Wicks-Woah)
+(It sounds something like Kwintin Ah-na Wicks-Woah)

 Q13.
 What are you?